 This document contains forward-looking statements.
 Our representatives may also make forward-looking statements orally from time to time.
-Statements in this document that are not historical facts, including statements about our beliefs and expectations, particularly regarding recent business and economic trends, the impact of litigation, dispositions, impairment charges, the integration of acquisitions and restructuring costs, constitute forward-looking statements.
-These statements are based on current plans, estimates and projections and are subject to change based on a number of factors, including those outlined in this section.
+Statements in this document that are not historical facts, including statements about our beliefs and expectations, particularly regarding recent business and economic trends, ongoing liabilities following termination of the British Grand Prix event and promoters agreements, the impact of litigation, the SEC investigation, dispositions, impairment charges, the integration of acquisitions and restructuring costs, constitute forward-looking statements.
+These statements are based on current plans, estimates and projections, and are subject to change based on a number of factors, including those outlined in this section and in the "Risk Factors" section.
 Forward-looking statements speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.

 Forward-looking statements involve inherent risks and uncertainties.
 A number of important factors could cause actual results to differ materially from those contained in any forward-looking statement.
-These factors include, but are not limited to, those associated with the effects of global, national and regional economic and political conditions, our ability to attract new clients and retain existing clients, the financial success of our clients, developments from changes in the regulatory and legal environment for advertising and marketing and communications services companies around the world, and the successful completion and integration of acquisitions which complement and expand our business capabilities.
+These factors include, but are not limited to, the following:

+- risks associated with the effects of global, national and regional economic and political conditions; - our ability to attract new clients and retain existing clients; - the financial success of our clients; - our ability to retain and attract key employees; - developments from changes in the regulatory and legal environment for advertising and marketing and communications services companies around the world; - potential adverse effects if we are required to recognize additional impairment charges or other adverse accounting related developments; - potential adverse developments in connection with the SEC investigation; - risks associated with our remaining motorsports commitments; - · potential claims relating to termination of the British Grand Prix promoters agreement and Silverstone lease contracts; - potential downgrades in the credit ratings of our securities; and - the successful completion and integration of acquisitions which complement and expand our business capabilities.